prakhar1989/docker-curriculum/README.md

 <a id="dockerfiles"></a>
 ### 2.4 Dockerfile

-A [Dockerfile](https://docs.docker.com/engine/reference/builder/) is a simple text-file that contains a list of commands that the docker client calls while creating an image.
-It is simple way to automate the image creation process.
+A [Dockerfile](https://docs.docker.com/engine/reference/builder/) is a simple text-file that contains a list of commands that the Docker client calls while creating an image.
+It's a simple way to automate the image creation process.
 The best part is that the [commands](https://docs.docker.com/engine/reference/builder/#from) you write in a Dockerfile are *almost* identical to their equivalent Linux commands.
 This means you don't really have to learn new syntax to create your own dockerfiles.

 The application directory does contain a Dockerfile but since we're doing this for the first time, we'll create one from scratch.
 To start, create a new blank file in our favorite text-editor and save it in the **same** folder as the flask app by the name of `Dockerfile`.